What Is Wankel Engine? | How does a Rotary Engine work?

 A rotary engine works on the principle of the otto-cycle.
 Unlike the reciprocal action of a piston engine, the 4 strokes of the standard Otto-cycle engine are organized in series around an elliptical rotor in the Wankel engine.

-A rotary motor has one rotor and a single elliptical box circle to a triangular rotor (a three-side of the Reuleaux) that rotates and travels in the box.
+A Wankel engine has one rotor and a single elliptical box circle to a triangular rotor (a three-side of the Reuleaux) that rotates and travels in the box.
 The side of the rotor seal is connected to three combustion chambers on the side of the housing and the corners of the rotor seal on the main box perimeter.

 rotary engine design